pattern-library/pattern-library/patterns/base/ol/README.md

 # Ordered List

-Ordered List, `<ul>`, is the base styling for a listing of items whose order is relevant to their display
+Ordered List, `<ol>`, is the base styling for a listing of items whose order is relevant to their display

 ## Available Classes